 Since the soldiers never had been trained in the use of landmines, Capt.
 Walter Write told Sandy, “Sergeant, get the men back.
 This mine doesn’t look right and may go off.”
 As he released the mine, it went off in his hands blowing off his arms, his one leg, and blinding him.
-He died of his wounds a short time later.
-Before he died, he asked that they place red roses on his grave.
-Since there no roses, the men placed a red native flower on the grave.
+He continued to give orders to the men.
+Before he died, he asked that they place red roses on his grave, but since there were no roses, the men placed a red native flower on the grave.
 In Sandy’s opinion, the morale of the company dropped after Write’s death.

 After Write was buried, the battalion’s tanks made an end run to get south of Agno River after the main bridge had been destroyed.
 As they did this, they ran into Japanese resistance early in the evening but successfully crossed the river in the Bayambang Province.
 On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks held the position until 5:30 in the morning on December 27.